harsha-shivalingaiah-dev/90DaysOfDevOps/2026/day-24/day-24-notes.md

   It can cause a mess as its id becomes diffrent

 * When would you use rebase vs merge?

   While working on diffrent branches we can use merge

   rebase can be use to maintain a linear history

+## Task 3: Squash Commit vs Merge Commit

+* What does squash merging do?

+squash combines all commit in a single commit in the branch we choose

+* When would you use squash merge vs regular merge?

+If we have a multiple commit the we can use squash merge or regular merge

+* What is the trade-off of squashing?

+This keeps the main branch history clean

+## Task 4: Git Stash

+* What is the difference between git stash pop and git stash apply?

+git stash pop removes the changes from the stash list after applying them

+git stash apply keeps the changes in the stash list, allowing you to re-apply them later if needed

+* When would you use stash in a real-world workflow?

+When i need to swith to other branch in case of emergency

+## Task 5: Cherry Picking

+* What does cherry-pick do?

+Cherry-pick pick a particular commit with its id from branch

+* When would you use cherry-pick in a real project?

+when there is fix in a code I would cherry-pick the commit

+* What can go wrong with cherry-picking?

+Main factor is its Id it changes and can create a confusion